benetflo/rp2350-secure-boot-chain/README.md

 # About the project

-In this project, it is assumed that an attacker has physical access to the device and may use basic or commonly available tools to attempt to compromise the system.
-The attacker is not assumed to possess advanced laboratory‑grade equipment or specialized expertise such as fault‑injection rigs, side‑channel analysis tools, chip decapsulation capabilities, or other high‑cost hardware attack platforms.
+In this project, it is assumed that an attacker has physical access to the device and may use basic or commonly available tools to try to compromise the system.
+The attacker is not assumed to have access to advanced laboratory equipment or specialized techniques such as fault injection, side-channel analysis, or chip decapsulation.
+The threat model also includes the possibility that the OTA update server could be compromised.
+An attacker may try to upload and distribute malicious or unauthorized firmware to the device.
+For this reason, the OTA server is treated as an untrusted component, and no security decisions rely on it.
+All firmware is verified on the device before it is allowed to run.

-The implemented security mechanisms are therefore designed to protect against realistic, practical attacks within this scope, while acknowledging that highly sophisticated hardware attacks remain outside the intended threat model.
+The security mechanisms in this project are designed to protect against realistic, practical attacks within this scope, while more advanced hardware attacks are considered out of scope.

 ## What this project includes: